Prajwal-Arora/prometheus-and-elk-setup/README.md

   password: "pass"
 ```

-> You need to put your credentials that you find in **kibana.yml**
+> You need to put your credentials that you find in **kibana.yml**,
-Sample data is available in the dashboard, do add it to see how things look
+Sample data is available in the dashboard do add it to see how things look

-Screenshots of the Kibana dashboard below!
+### 2.4 Screenshots

 ### Pro Tips on Using the ELK Stack
 - The ELK stack requires decent amount of memory, the standard config recommends 2GB (i.e. T2.medium).